An Ohio Yankee in Emperor Meiji's Court.

 Some of the letters from the trip are more tragically symbolic; Grant and his wife planted two "peace trees" in Nagasaki to promote harmony between the two nations.
 Seventy years later, after the Atomic Bomb exploded there.

 Japan had captivated Grant in a way that no other nation did.
 The Japanese people and the countryside had seemingly impressed the unimpressible former President, his wife, and many in his entourage.
-The impressive surprises that Grant wrote about in observing the success of Japan are unexpected from a man that was not prone to poetic descriptions.
+The impressive surprises Grant wrote about in observing the success of Japan are unexpected from a man who was not prone to poetic descriptions.
 In every other nation he had visited, Grant wrote there was nothing outside the US to make one jealous.
 Japan was the exception to the rule.
 Indeed, Japan was the only nation that Grant noted he wished to return to.

 On June 22, 1879, Japan landed in Nagasaki.
 Grant wrote, "At the request of Governor Utsumi Tadakatsu Mrs. Grant and I each planted a tree in the Nagasaki park.
 I hope that both trees may prosper, grow large, live long, and in their growth, prosperity, and long life be emblematic of the future of Japan."
 (1)